Demand is price elastic if a change in price causes a bigger percentage change in demand. It will have a PED of greater than one.

 - Dairy milk chocolate bar – there are many other types of chocolate bars to choose from.
 Note – if chocolate in general increased in price, demand would be inelastic, but for particular types of chocolate demand is elastic.

 - Ryanir flights to the continent.
 An increase in the price of flights from London to Paris would encourage people to take the Channel Tunnel.
-Also, if flights increase people will not be able to afford it and will choose to take their holiday in the UK.
+Also, if flights increase, people may not be able to afford it and will choose to take their holiday in the UK.

 Tax on a good with elastic demand